Links (golf)

 A links is the oldest style of golf course, first developed in Scotland.
 Links courses are generally built on sandy coastland that offers a firmer playing surface than parkland and heathland courses.

 The word "links" comes via the Scots language from the Old English word hlinc: "rising ground, ridge" and refers to an area of coastal sand dunes and sometimes to open parkland; it is cognate with lynchet.
 "Links" can be treated as singular even though it has an "s" at the end and occurs in place names that precede the development of golf, for example Lundin Links in Fife.
 It also retains this more general meaning in standard Scottish English.
-Links land is typically characterised by dunes, an undulating surface, and a sandy soil unsuitable for arable farming but which readily supports various indigenous browntop bent and red fescue grasses.
-Together, the soil and grasses result in the firm turf associated with links courses and the 'running' game.
-The hard surface typical of the links-style course allows balls to "run" out much farther than on softer turf course after a fairway landing.
-Often players will land the ball well before the green and allow it to run up onto the green rather than landing it on the green in the more targeted-landing style used on softer surfaces.
+Links land is typically characterised by dunes, an undulating surface, and a sandy soil unsuitable for arable farming, but which readily supports various indigenous browntop bent and red fescue grasses.
+Together, the soil and grasses result in the firm turf associated with links courses and the "running" game.
+The hard surface typical of the links-style course allows balls to "run" out much further than on softer turf course after a fairway landing.
+Players often aim to land the ball short of the green allowing it to roll up onto it rather than landing it on the green in the more targeted-landing style used on softer surfaces.

 Geographic location and course management

-Links courses tend to be on, or at least very near to, a coast, and the term is typically associated with coastal courses, often amid dunes, with few water hazards and few, if any, trees.
+Links courses tend to be on, or at least very near to, a coast, and the term is typically associated with coastal courses.
+These courses are often amid dunes, with barely any water hazards and few, if any, trees.
 This reflects both the nature of the scenery where the sport originated and the limited resources available to golf course architects at that time.
 Soil movement, for example, had to be done by hand, and thus was kept to a minimum, as was irrigation.
 Even today, some links courses do not employ a greens staff, use only basic machinery such as hole cutters without boards, resulting in a hole that is cut unevenly, and use grazing animals to keep the grass cropped.